thenumbernine/Tensor/README.md

 - `(function<Scalar(int i1, ...)>)` = initialize with a lambda that accepts the index of the matrix as a list of int arguments and returns the value for that index.
 - `(function<Scalar(intN i)>)` = initialize with a lambda, same as above except the index is stored as an int-vector in `i`.
 - `(tensor t)` = initialize from another tensor.
 Truncate dimensions.
 Uninitialized elements are set to {}.

-Builtin Indexing / Storage / Unions:
-- `.s[]` element/pointer access.
-- for 1D through 4D: `.x .y .z .w`, `.s0 .s1 .s2 .s2` storage.
-- Right now indexing is row-major, so matrices appear as they appear in C, and so that matrix indexing `A.i.j` matches math indexing `A_ij`.
-This disagrees with GL compatability, so you'll have to upload your matrices to GL transposed.
-- `.subset<size>(index), .subset<size,index>()` = return a vector reference to a subset of this vector.

 Overloaded Indexing
 - `(int i1, ...)` = dereference based on a list of ints.
 Math `a_ij` = `a.s[i].s[j]` in code.